 - Our staff has a broad knowledge base in cardiovascular physiology and animal surgery.

-The CVRI Small Animal Core Facility has a large variety of equipment at is disposal.
-Here is a list of some of our frequently used equipment:
+In addition to the new system above, the CVRI Small Animal Core Facility has a large variety of equipment available, including:

 - Visualsonic Vevo 2100 with 4 probes for performing echocardiography in small animals ranging from mice to rabbits.